-- Outstanding universal services and outcomes; - Parental, family and community resilience; - Everyone succeeding; and - Protection when needed. - 2.3 It was agreed by the Health and Wellbeing Board that the refreshed Strategy should be: - Co-created via effective engagement with providers and the community; - Driven using intelligence from the Joint Strategic Needs Assessment; - Adding value to strategic plans to reduce health inequalities; - Address wellbeing and not just health; - Systematically align partner resources with strategic priorities; - Clear delivery mechanisms in place; - Holds partners to account for actions; and - Outcomes presented in an accessible and compelling way.
+- Outstanding universal services and outcomes; - Parental, family and community resilience; - Everyone succeeding; and - Protection when needed. - 2.3 It was agreed by the Health and Wellbeing Board that the refreshed Strategy would: - Be co-created via effective engagement with providers and the community; - Be driven using intelligence from the Joint Strategic Needs Assessment; - Add value to strategic plans to reduce health inequalities; - Address wellbeing and not just health; - Systematically align partner resources with strategic priorities; - Ensure there were clear delivery mechanisms in place; - Be able to hold partners to account for actions; and - Ensure that outcomes were presented in an accessible and compelling way. - 2.4 The work to develop the 2016-2021 Strategy has incorporated the points in 2.3 with the aim of producing a goal-based Strategy that drives change and holds partners to account.
+More importantly, the Strategy identifies areas of focus (goals and objectives) that will improve the health and wellbeing of the local population.

-- 2.4 The work to develop the 2016-2021 Strategy has incorporated the points in 2.3 with the aim of producing a goal-based Strategy that drives change and holds partners to account.
-More importantly, the Strategy identifies areas of focus (goals and objectives) that will improve the health and wellbeing of the local population. - 2.5 Cabinet is asked to endorse the Strategy and Outcomes Framework and recommend its approval by Council at its meeting on the 23rd March.
+2.5 Council is asked to agree the Strategy and Outcomes Framework.